 Dent moved into the Boleskine House and found it in a sorry mess.
 The grounds were in a state of decline, the garden all overgrown and the house in bad need of repair and renovation.

-After a while Dent started to experience strange happenings such as rumbling noises coming from outside his bedroom door.
+After a while, Dent started to experience strange happenings.
+Such as rumbling noises coming from outside his bedroom door.
 He experienced noises one night coming from the same vicinity that sounded like a beast of some sort.
 He never opened the door that night in fear of what he might find.
-Dent also experienced various other events such as doors opening and closing and furniture being moved.
-A friend of Dent’s even reported being attacked in the night by a devil of some kind.
+Dent also experienced various other events.
+Doors opening and closing and furniture moving.
+A friend of Dent’s even reported an attack in the night by a devil of some kind.

 But all this didn’t seem to put Dent off as he still carried on living in the house.

-In 1992 the house was sold to Ronald and Annette MacGillivray, It was still In much need of repair.
-They spent a substantial amount of money on the property renovating it.
+In 1992 the house sold.
+Ronald and Annette MacGillivray became the new owners.
+It was still in much need of repair.
+They spent a large amount of money on the property renovating it.
 It was later turned into a hotel.